Excel KURT Function

 Each parameter in the KURT function represents a value in your dataset:

-• number1: This is required and represents the first number in your dataset.
+- number1: This is required and represents the first number (or range) in your dataset.

-• [number2], …: These are optional.
+- [number2], …: These are optional.
 You can have up to 254 additional values.
-Each represents another number in your dataset.
+Each represents another number or range in your dataset.

-It’s crucial that your dataset has at least four values because the function cannot calculate kurtosis with fewer data points.
-Also, remember that non-numeric values within the range will be ignored.
+It’s crucial that your dataset has at least four values because the function cannot calculate kurtosis with fewer data points — fewer than four returns a #DIV/0! error.
+Also, remember that non-numeric values, empty cells, and logical values within a referenced range are ignored.

 Return Value

-The KURT function returns the kurtosis of the dataset.
-A high kurtosis indicates a dataset with more outlier values, whereas a low kurtosis suggests fewer outliers.
-The return value helps in understanding the distribution’s tail behavior, which is a fundamental aspect of statistical analysis.
+The KURT function returns the excess kurtosis of the dataset.
+A high positive value indicates a dataset with more outlier values (heavy tails), whereas a negative value suggests fewer outliers (light tails).
+The return value helps in understanding the distribution’s tail behavior, which is a fundamental aspect of statistical analysis and pairs naturally with summary measures like the mean and standard deviation.

 =KURT(3, 4, 5, 2, 3, 4, 5, 6, 4, 7)